stat545ubc-2024/Eric-Xiang-2024/Mini_data-Analysis2-Deliverable-FINAL.md

 texture_level variable I categorized myself).
 To make the table untidy, I first selected the 8 variables I am interested in for the downstream analysis.
-I then make the table wider by moving texture_level information into new column.
+I then make the table wider by moving texture_level information into new columns.
 This is an untidy dataset because the ID is now moving to become the column name with texture level becoming its value.
 For each ID column, there is only one value, the rest are just empty cells.